BloggingOn x.1 - "Evolve(d) Beyond Crude Flesh to Become a Being of Pure Light and Energy"

 But that's not it.
 The "exchange of ideas" part.
 Even that is a front.
 The exchange of ideas is really just a foil for an internet brand name that offers "belonging" to those who are willing to leap through the fire it takes to get inside the inner circle.
 Becoming part of the Kos community is not being part of a "movement", it's another "affiliation" for your Friendster profile.
 It's a t-shirt.

-"conflict-averse, iPod-wearing metrosexual MBA’s from Planet Starbucks, who think podcasting is activism" set?
+So what does this have to do with the particular adaptations of the "conflict-averse, iPod-wearing metrosexual MBA’s from Planet Starbucks, who think podcasting is activism" set?
 They belong to a generation who are no longer concerned with crises of "authenticity".
 They (we?) are more concerned with perceieved authenticity.

 The idea of "coding" may strike some as insidious, but consider that the consumer is now the one doing the coding.
-That is to say, it's not just Corporate America, but corporate Americans who are asking these questions:
+That is to say, it's not just Corporate America, but corporate Americans who are asking these questions: Who is my target audience?
+How can I present myself to my target audience them in the most enticing (lucrative?) way?
+What (self) image will yield the maximum profit (happiness, companionship, sense of belonging)?

 Perhaps having a successful (widely read and copiously linked-to) blog is just a way of proving your net-worth to your target audience.